High-Level Rubric for E80 Final Report

 A discussion of what sensors were chosen and how they relate to the scientific or engineering goals.
 The discussion should address the sensor input/excitation range and how these compare with the expected excitation during deployment.
 The discussion should also address the output range and or form (voltage, AC voltage or pulse train, pulse width modulated, pulse height modulated, etc.), and impedance.
 This should include discussion of the component values which were selected or calculated (e.g., how did you map expected variations in output into the 0-to-3.3V input range of the Teensy.)
 This section should also explain if the sample rate of 10 Hz was sufficient along with any modifications to the robot which were made to ensure the sensor functioned properly (these may be in a separate mechanical design section).

-Successful sensor descriptions should include: - Expected input limits articulated quantitatively and backed with analysis/simulation - Complete schematics for every circuit designed. - Circuit topology, gain and signal conditioning discussed for each sensor. - Power supplies and their uses enumerated. - Comparison of input limit to datasheet spec. - Discussion of output range and time constant for each sensor. - Mechanical modifications considered and well described.
+Successful sensor descriptions should include: - Expected input limits articulated quantitatively and backed with analysis/simulation - Complete schematics for every circuit designed. - Circuit topology, amplifier type, gain, and signal conditioning discussed for each sensor. - Power supplies and their uses enumerated. - Comparison of input range with limits of datasheet specifications. - Discussion of output range and time constant for each sensor. - Mechanical modifications considered and well described.

 2.4 Robot Design